Fogg Library

 The Fogg Library is a historic library building at 1 Columbian Street in Weymouth, Massachusetts.
 Built in 1897 to a design by Cutting, Carleton & Cutting, the Renaissance Revival stone building serves as a branch of the Weymouth Public Library.
-It was a gift of local businessman John S. Fogg.
-It has a steeply pitched gable roof with stepped ends in the Dutch Revival style, and a projecting gable section which houses the entry under a round-arched loggia.
+It was a gift from local businessman John S. Fogg.
+It has a steeply pitched gable roof with stepped ends in the Dutch Revival style and a projecting gable section that houses the entry under a round-arched loggia.

 The building was listed on the National Register of Historic Places in 1981.